rjkviegas/course/apprenticeship_module_outlines.md

 By the end of modules 1 & 2 all developers can:

-1. Navigate their essential programming environment
+1. Navigate a unix command line
-2. Fluently write procedural programs
+2. Version control projects
+3. Write a procedural program
+4. Use a process for solving a problem

 ### Challenges